|Pilot 1st Lt. Billy Ray Ramsey, O-014608 (MIA / KIA) Austin, TX

 wanted.
 I was only 10 months old and never seen him alive.
 They and many others gave up their tomorrows for

 our todays.
-I believe their plane lies somewhere in Rabaul's harbor.
+I believe their plane lies somewhere in Rabaul's Harbor.
+Mother had a

 poem she liked: